csoto09/bloc-assignments/Computer Science Fundamentals/Data Structures/intro-data-structures.md

     console.log(disney) //confirm Patrick is removed from line
     ```

-1. Provide another real-world example that you can model using a data structure.
+2. Provide another real-world example that you can model using a data structure.
+	- library inventory, check in and check out!

-1. How would your data structure allow developers to access and manipulate the data?
+3. How would your data structure allow developers to access and manipulate the data?
+	- if using JavaScript, we can create a class, save the required data to an array or object and manipulate the data using custom methods.
+Possible methods include ones to check in, to check out, to mark items as lost or late, etc.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMxMjMzODA5N119
+eyJoaXN0b3J5IjpbLTE1NjE4NzI5MTQsLTMxMjMzODA5N119
 -->